 New procedures include, but are not limited to, the following:

-The Museum will be open to the public Wednesday through Saturday, 10 a.m. to 5 p.m. until further notice.
+The Museum is open to the public Wednesday through Saturday, 10 a.m. to 5 p.m. until further notice.

 The Resource Center at 459 Forest Avenue, which features the Spirit of the City exhibit, will be open for M&T Third Fridays.

-The Research Library will be accessible by appointment only.
+The Research Library is accessible by virtual appointment only.

 Guests are highly encouraged to pre-register on Eventbrite for general admission to the Museum.
-Appointments are required to attend the Research Library with appointment booking available through Microsoft Bookings.
+Virtual appointments are offered by the Research Library and must be booked in advance through Eventbrite.